Rodope montane mixed forests

 The Rodope montane mixed forests is a terrestrial ecoregion of Europe defined by the WWF.
 It belongs in the temperate broadleaf and mixed forests biome and the Palearctic realm.

 Geography

 The Rodope montane mixed forests cover the higher parts of the Balkan Mountains, the Rhodope Mountains, Rila, Pirin, Vitosha, Sredna Gora, Ograzhden and Maleshevo, situated almost entirely in Bulgaria, as well as in some adjacent areas in Greece, North Macedonia and Serbia.
 They span an area of 31,600 km2 and are replaced at lower altitudes by the Balkan mixed forests.

 Flora

 The number of species of vascular plants in the ecoregion are estimated at 3,000.
 The lower areas are covered with mixed deciduous woods, most prominently with European beech, Oriental hornbeam, European hornbeam and several oak species.
-The higher zones are dominated by coniferous forests — Scots pine, Bosnian pine, Macedonian pine, Bulgarian fir, Silver fir, Norway spruce, etc. The highest altitudes support shrubs, heath and Alpine tundra.
+The higher zones are dominated by coniferous forests — Scots pine, Bosnian pine, Macedonian pine, Bulgarian fir, Silver fir, Norway spruce, etc. Platanus orientalis is also found in these areas.
+The highest altitudes support shrubs, heath and Alpine tundra.